vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 Billing details are information about the payer's address used by store owners to prepare invoices and payment providers to evaluate the probability of fraud payment.

-We can load billing details by calling the `load` method in `useBilling` composable and use the `billing` property to access it.
+We can load billing details by calling the `load` method in `useBilling` composable and accessing the `billing` property after loading is done.

 ```js{8,16}
 import { useBilling } from '{INTEGRATION}';
 import { onSSR } from '@vue-storefront/core';